Giving Tuesday 2021

 About Giving Tuesday

 Giving Tuesday is celebrated on the Tuesday following Thanksgiving Day (which is a U.S. holiday) as a sort of balance (or, perhaps, balm) to the manic (if not materialistic) “Black Friday” and “Cyber Monday” which precedes Giving Tuesday.
-But now, more than ever, is when charities across the nation (or on earth) need support the most.
-Simply put, because of COVID-19, GivingTuesday 2020 funding is critical.
+But now, more than ever, is when charities across the nation (or on earth) need to support the most.
+Simply put, because of COVID-19, GivingTuesday 2021 funding is critical.

 Right after Thanksgiving, and well before Christmas, is considered the best time of year for fundraising.
 It’s a small window actually, but with the power of Giving Tuesday, your donation opportunity will certainly rise.
-It’s just a great way of celebrating the true spirit of the Holidays: philanthropy through community.
+It’s just a great way of celebrating the true spirit of the Holidays: philanthropy through the community.

 Want more information about Giving Tuesday?